bigpipe/404-pagelet/README.md

 In this example the 404 Pagelet is extended with a custom view.
 [BigPipe] will automatically discover this extended version if it is provided to [BigPipe] alongside the other pagelets.
-Note that the enviroment variable can be overruled to manage the data that is displayed.

 ```js
 'use strict';